comparisons

 Cinematic quality is unmatched.
 Gen-4 output has the best character consistency, lighting, and motion realism in the AI video space.
 If your ad needs to look like it was shot on a RED camera, Runway gets you closest.

 4K + ProRes.
 Export at 4K with ProRes codec support.
 Feed directly into Adobe Premiere or DaVinci Resolve.
-For brands that repurpose ad content across channels (social → OTT → display), this is essential.
+For brands that repurpose ad content across channels, social to OTT to display, this is essential.

 Commercial rights on all paid plans.
 Even the $12/mo Standard plan includes full commercial use.